-To edit an existing record, select the relevant line in the table.
+To edit an existing record, in the Hosts section, select the relevant line in the table.
 In the opened window, change the needed parameters and click the SAVE button.

-To remove a record, select the checkbox located to the left of the relevant line in the table and click the DELETE button.
+To remove a record, in the Hosts section, select the checkbox located to the left of the relevant line in the table and click the DELETE button ($\boxed{1}$).